-Following an over 40-year career at AHRC New York City, Suzanne Caiazzo-Gold, Associate Director of Adult Day Services is retiring.
+Following an over 40-year career at AHRC New York City, Suzanne Caiazzo-Gold, Associate Director of Day Services is retiring.
 As she prepares for a new phase in her life, dozens of people from her department joined together to honor Suzanne’s work by showing her the same warmth and love she has provided for years, through an extravagant musical production entitled Ciao, Suzanne!, held at the Jerry Orbach Theater on July 27th, 2018,

 “She’s been an inspiring person in every creative process,” said Darinka Vlahek, AHRC NYC’s Director of Curriculum and Community Supports.
 “Because of Suzanne, so many people have been able to explore their talents and become accomplished artists, all due to her passion.”